-I am not making this up – this is precisely how the conversation between Rahul and Jason transpired when they first discussed the concept of Superhuman (source: This Week in Startups).
+I am not making this up – this is precisely how the conversation between Rahul and Jason transpired when they first discussed the concept of the Superhuman email service (source: This Week in Startups).

 If the name Superhuman doesn’t sound familiar, let me quickly shed some light on why it is deemed as the buzziest startup of Silicon Valley in 2019:

-- Superhuman competes directly against free forever email apps (read Gmail) and yet prices itself in the premium bracket of $30/ month
+- Superhuman email competes directly against free-forever email apps (read Gmail) and yet prices itself in the premium bracket of $30/ month

-- It has raised ~$50 million till date, the last round being $33 million at a valuation of $250 million.
+- It has raised ~$50 million to date, the last round being $33 million at a valuation of $250 million.
 With 15K customers paying $360 annually, that’s an astonishing revenue multiple of ~45.